debugged/workshops/docker/5. Multi stage/README.md

 # Assignment

-To further optimze our image we can make use of multiple stages
+To further optimize our image we can make use of multiple stages

 - Create a stage in which you download the dependencies
 - Create a stage that build/compiles your code